Skip to main content

 • dinotefuran (Venom): 1 to 4 oz/A for foliar application to head and stem brassicas, 2 to 3 oz/A for foliar application to leafy brassicas; PHI 1d, REI 12h, Bee: H, Group 4A.

-• esfenvalerate (Asana* XL): 5.8 to 9.6 oz/A; PHI 3d, 7d collards, REI 12h, Bee: H, Group 3A.
-For broccoli, cabbage, cauliflower, Chinese cabbage, collards only.
+• esfenvalerate (Asana* XL): 5.8 to 9.6 oz/A; PHI 3d broccoli, cabbage, Chinese cabbage, and cauliflower, 7d collards, REI 12h, Bee: H, Group 3A.
+Broccoli, cabbage, cauliflower, Chinese cabbage, and collards only.

 • gamma-cyhalothrin (Declare*): 1.02 to 1.54 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
 Head and stem brassicas only.

-• imidacloprid (Admire Pro): 1.3 oz/A; PHI 7d foliar, REI 12h, Bee: H, Group 4A.
+• imidacloprid (Admire Pro): 1.3 oz/A; PHI 7d, REI 12h, Bee: H, Group 4A.
 Foliar applications only.

 • kaolin (Surround WPOG): 25 to 50 lb/A or 0.25 to 0.5 lb/gal; PHI 0d, REI 4h, Bee: L. Suppression and repellence only.
 May be applied to transplants prior to setting in field.
 Use on seedlings and young plants.
 White residue is difficult to wash off leaves and heads; use only on very young leaves or leaves that will not be harvested.

 • lambda-cyhalothrin (Warrior* II): 1.28 to 1.92 oz/A; PHI 1d, REI 24h, Bee: H, Group 3A.
-For head and stem brassicas.
+Head and stem brassicas only.

 • permethrin (Pounce* 25WP): 6.4 to 12.8 oz/A; PHI 1d, REI 12h, Bee: H, Group 3A.
 Cabbage and Chinese cabbage only.